KiBk/canyonNotify/README.md

 pip3 install -r requirements.txt
 ```

-Rename config.example.py to config.py and add your requested Telegram TOKEN.
-It is requested from
+Rename config.example.py to config.py, add your requested Telegram TOKEN (It is requested from
-`BotFather`
+`BotFather`) and modify the bikes that you are looking for

 ```bash
 mv config.example.py config.py